 Can Fibroids Be Cancerous?

-It is perfectly normal for healthcare providers and patients to be concerned about malignancy (cancer) when a pelvic tumor - symptomatic or asymptomatic - is encountered.
+We often get asked if fibroids are cancerous.
+In short, the vast majority of uterine growths are benign.
+However, it is perfectly normal for healthcare providers and patients to be concerned about malignancy (cancer) when a pelvic tumor - symptomatic or asymptomatic - is encountered.
 A malignant tumor of the smooth muscle is called a leiomyosarcoma.

 Fibroids Cancer Studies

 Thankfully, a number of studies have looked at the rate of leiomyosarcoma findings in women with pelvic tumors, and the review consensus is that about 1 in 400 women (0.25%) undergoing surgery for fibroids is at risk of having a leiomyosarcoma.

 In a review of 6815 patients who underwent myomectomy between 1950 and 1993, only 18 patients (0.26%) had leiomyosarcomas.
 In the subpopulation of women whose masses had grown rapidly, the prevalence was the same at 0.27%.¹⁻² Based on this evidence, rapid growth of a fibroid does not seem to be a predictor of leiomyosarcoma.
 However postmenopausal growth or onset of symptoms should carry a higher suspicion for malignancy.
 Other case series have estimated the incidence of leiomyosarcoma at 0.22% to 0.49%, although in women in their 50's it may rise to 1% of hysterectomy specimens.¹⁻²